React nodes

 But since style

-property of element nodes.
 What we have to do instead is to tell React all the inline styles that we want, in one go.

-React knows this and thus expects the value of the style
+React expects the value of the style

 prop to be an object.
 Each property of this object is internally applied by React to the style

-DOM property of the element node.
+property of the corresponding element node in the DOM.

 For example, to set the marginLeft